ntclark/PostScript/Readme.md

-<h1>Software quality is my passion</h1>
+# Software quality is my passion

 I became a PostScript guru back in 1985 or so, that is 40 years ago.
 My specific dive into the language was to write a TeX like markup language in a DEC Vax environment.

-I used the PL/I language, in which I was very proficient, to interpret plain text files, containing markup escape sequences defined by my system, and output PostScript language files sent to PostScript printers.
+I used the PL/I language, in which I was very proficient, to read plain text files, containing markup escape sequences defined by my system, and output PostScript language files sent to PostScript printers.

 This was in the US Defense engineering industry, and my user base consisted of highly technical engineering and mathematics staff who gravitated